ElmoNeedsArson/Obsidian-3D-embed/README.md

 - `stlColorHexString` allows you to set the color of an stl model itself
 - `stlWireframe` allows you to show the stl as a wireframe

+### OBJ information
+It's usefull to know that the plugin supports obj models, and thereby the accomponying .mtl files.
+For them to work, the mtl file has to have the exact same name as the obj file (most 3D programs export them with the same name by default) and they need to be in the same folder.

 ### Lighting Configuration
 Lighting settings such as type, color, position, strength and whether you can see a sphere at the location of the light
 ```JSON